tenforce/docker-unified-views/README.md

         -e MASTER_PASSWORD=commander \
         -d unified-views

-The Unified Views folder is mounted in `/unified-views`.
-This folder should contain a `/dpu` folder with the DPUs and a `/lib` folder with the additional JAR libraries to be loaded on startup.
+Additional JAR libraries to be loaded on startup (for example DPU dependencies) should be mounted in `/unified-views/lib`.
+DPU JAR files mounted in `/dpus` will be installed automatically on container startup.

 The Docker image exposes port 8080 (frontend) and 5001 (backend).
 The Unified Views GUI is available at http://docker-container-ip:8080/unifiedviews.
 The master REST API is available at http://docker-container-ip:8080/master.
 The credentials of the master REST API can be configured via the environment variables `MASTER_USER` and `MASTER_PASSWORD`.
 They default to `master` and `commander` respectively.